 Presenting Apprenticeship Opportunities to Parents and Young People at Hove Town Hall

 On 4 July SCTP, in partnership with Brighton & Hove City Council, arranged an event at Hove Town Hall called ‘Apprenticeships – busting the myths’.

 Over 600 parents and young people came along to meet training providers to talk about the opportunities that apprenticeships offer.

 Promoting Apprenticeships to SMEs.
 Developing an infographic for employers in East Sussex

-We worked with East Sussex County Council and the South East Local Enterprise Partnership to create a clear infographic for local small & medium sized businesses.
-With essential statements, statistics, case studies and testamonials, this resource will be widely shared with small businesses thinking about their apprenticeship offer.
+We worked with East Sussex County Council and the South East Local Enterprise Partnership to create a clear infographic for local small & medium-sized businesses.
+With essential statements, statistics, case studies and testimonials, this resource will be widely shared with small businesses thinking about their apprenticeship offer.
 Feel free to download and share the infographic. [pdf]

 Apprenticeship promotional videos produced by SCTP